devOpifex/leprechaun/docs/README.md

 the application are entirely optional.

-Therefore, leprechaun generates code that it places in the package/app you build, it does require importing external dependencies, other than [shiny](https://shiny.rstudio.com) and [bslib](https://rstudio.github.io/bslib/).
+Therefore, leprechaun generates code that it places in the package/app you build.
+It does not require importing external dependencies, other than [shiny](https://shiny.rstudio.com) and [bslib](https://rstudio.github.io/bslib/).